-The level of knowledge of the teaching staff, as reflected also by their research productivity is very satisfactory.
-A formal policy ensuring further development of their teaching capacity has not been established, yet.
+The level of knowledge of the teaching staff, as reflected also by their research productivity is satisfactory.
+However, there are no established formal policies ensuring the further development of the teaching capacity.
+Furthermore, there is no formal research strategy that would enhance possible collaboration among staff members and ensure higher research productivity.